sitewhere/sitewhere-documentation/src/site/sphinx/userguide/microservices/instance-management.rst

 a ``bootstrapped`` marker is pushed to Zookeeper to prevent re-running the scripts every time the instance starts.
 Removing the marker will cause the instance template data to be loaded over the existing data, which may cause problems with duplicate key exceptions.

-After initialization, instance management does not serve any other role in the system and may be shut down to conserve resources.